etringer/igp/README.md

 by default, the first variable from [csv file a] is plotted in a new window, and details of all files are shown in the terminal. interactive-mode is established.

+## special x-axis (time) characters

+each can have a number in front without spaces
+_y_ : year
+_m_ : month
+_w_ : week
+_d_ : day
+_h_ : hour

 ## examples:

+NOTE: Any number of these items can be used on a single line with a space between each.

+_4 |6w y0,5_
+plot variable 4 from each .csv file; set the time axis from start-time to 6-weeks from that; set the y-axis range from 0 to 5

 ### selecting variables for plotting: